How to Perform Multi-Objective Optimization with Excel Solver

 Multi-objective optimization: calculating sum of distances

-• We also calculate the distance of the dumping station to the warehouse on Cell J5 using the following formula.
+• Calculate the distance from the dumping station to the warehouse in cell J5 using:

 =SQRT((C12-H5)^2+(D12-I5)^2)